flipkart-incubator/flux/README.md

 Flux is an asynchronous, scalable, optionally multi-tenant & distributed and reliable state machine based orchestrator.
 Flux can be used to build Workflows and Reactive apps that are stateful.

+Flux quick introduction video is available [here](https://www.youtube.com/watch?v=gddh5J2qB3k).
 Please go through the [wiki](https://github.com/flipkart-incubator/flux/wiki) pages to find out more about flux.

 ## Releases
 | Release | Date | Description |